Charliocat/ApplicationServer/README.md

 # Server-Client application
-This java Application consists of a app.server that opens a socket and restricts input to at most 5 concurrent clients.
+This java Application consists of a server that opens a socket and restricts input to at most 5 concurrent clients.
 Clients will connect to the Application and write any number of 9 digit numbers, and then close the connection.
 The Application must write a de-duplicated list of these numbers to a log file in no particular order.